 How USC Leonard Davis Prepares You to Succeed

 A degree from the USC Leonard Davis School of Gerontology opens many doors.
 We’ve built a world-class reputation with the nation’s largest selection of gerontology degree programs, renowned professors and a large, close-knit alumni network.
-As a result, leading employers specifically seek out USC Leonard Davis graduates to fill key positions in their industries.

 A Global Alumni Network

 More than 3,000 of our alumni work at the world’s premier organizations.
 They serve in leadership roles in places ranging from the U.S. federal government and World Health Organization to prestigious think tanks.
 Many have found rewarding niches in private businesses, nonprofit programs and foundations.
 Whatever professional paths our graduates take, a USC Leonard Davis degree provides a distinct advantage.